 What Is Accuracy (ML / LLM Evaluation)?

 Accuracy is the proportion of model outputs that exactly match the ground-truth label, computed as correct / total.
 It is the oldest evaluation metric in ML and the easiest to explain, but it makes two strong assumptions: classes are roughly balanced and the right answer is canonical.
-Both assumptions hold for closed-form tasks — multiple choice, sentiment classification, JSON validation, function-name matching — and break for open-ended generation, where two correct answers can differ word-for-word.
-In practice, LLM teams use accuracy as one signal in a larger evaluation suite, not as the headline number.
+Both assumptions hold for closed-form tasks. multiple choice, sentiment classification, JSON validation, function-name matching. and break for open-ended generation, where two correct answers can differ word-for-word.
+In practice, LLM evaluation teams use accuracy as one signal in a larger suite, not the headline number.
+By May 2026, frontier models like GPT-5.x, Claude Opus 4.7, and Gemini 3 Ultra all clear 90%+ on legacy accuracy benchmarks such as MMLU and HumanEval. meaning raw accuracy stopped discriminating models on those suites years ago, and the action shifted to harder cohort-sliced evals.

 Why It Matters in Production LLM and Agent Systems

 Reporting a single accuracy number on an LLM benchmark is the fastest way to ship a confident, broken system.
 Two failure modes drive this.
 The first is class imbalance: if 95% of your customer-support intents are “billing question”, a model that always predicts “billing question” hits 95% accuracy and helps no one with the other 5%.
-The second is the canonical-answer trap: an LLM that generates “Yes, you can return the item within 30 days” gets zero accuracy against a label of “Returns are accepted up to 30 days post-purchase” — same meaning, different surface form.
+The second is the canonical-answer trap: an LLM that generates “Yes, you can return the item within 30 days” gets zero accuracy against a label of “Returns are accepted up to 30 days post-purchase”. same meaning, different surface form.
+This is why exact match accuracy collapses on free-text generation and teams reach for embedding similarity or judge rubrics instead.

 The pain is felt across roles.
 An ML engineer celebrates a 2-point accuracy gain on a static benchmark and then watches CSAT drop because the model now refuses ambiguous queries it used to handle.
 A compliance reviewer is told a moderation classifier is “98% accurate” and discovers it never sees the 1% of inputs it would mislabel because the test set was clean.
 A product lead asks “is the new model better?” and gets back a single number that hides three regressions in different cohorts.

 In 2026 agent stacks, accuracy is even less informative on its own.
-A trajectory-level “did the agent finish the task” question doesn’t reduce to one comparison; you need step-level evaluators across tool selection, function calls, and final answer.
-Accuracy is still useful — but as one row in the dashboard, not the whole dashboard.
+A trajectory-level “did the agent finish the task” question doesn’t reduce to one comparison; you need step-level evaluators across tool use, function calls, and final answer.
+On 2026 trajectory benchmarks like τ-bench and SWE-Bench Verified, two models can post the same final-answer accuracy while spending wildly different token budgets and tool counts to get there.
+Accuracy is still useful. but as one row in the dashboard, not the whole dashboard.

 How FutureAGI Handles Accuracy